Kendal Holiday Week

 Wainwright’s first publications

-Before Wainwright left the Town Hall, he gave Percy many possessions when clearing his desk.
-Two sets of Wainwright’s Kendal Holiday Week brochures were among the items, which had remained in his drawer for years.
-His last tobacco tin was also handed over, and Percy would keep these items for the rest of his life.
+As Wainwright prepared to depart from the Town Hall, he bequeathed several personal items to Percy Duff.
+Two sets of Wainwright’s Kendal Holiday Week brochures were stored in his desk drawer for years.
+Additionally, Wainwright passed on his last tobacco tin to Percy.
+These possessions, carrying sentimental value and a connection to their shared history, were treasured by Percy for the remainder of his life.

-Richard Else, the producer of the original Wainwright BBC TV series, remembers that Wainwright borrowed the brochures from Percy for a day during the first TV series production and was delighted when they were shown to him.
+Richard Else, the producer of the original Wainwright BBC TV series, recalled a memorable instance involving these brochures.
+Wainwright had once borrowed them from Percy for a day during the production of the first TV series.
+Wainwright’s delight upon seeing these brochures on the show highlighted their sentimental value and significance in his life.

 Percy Duff was made Honorary Citizen for 60 years of service to Kendal